silent-code/deep-trace/README.md

 # Existential Reason

 The goal of this repo is to demonstrate the use of the stellargraph implementation of the graphsage algorithm for graph node inference to develop a graph embedding from a learned covid19 contact network for new contacts presented to the contact network.
 This is an open-source collaborative project for the betterment of society.
+Please constructively contribute.
 UFTW.

 # Graph-based Deep-Learning Network for Contact Tracing